Current First-Year Students

 Meal Plan Rates

-The All Access Meal Plan costs $2,990 per semester and includes 100 Blazer Bucks and 5 meal exchanges at The Blazer.
+The All Access Meal Plan costs $2,990 per semester and includes 100 Blazer Bucks for the semester and 5 meal exchanges per week at The Blazer.
 The All Access meal plan

 allows students unlimited entrée to the Coblentz Dining Hall throughout the